MicrosoftDocs/learn/learn-pr/student-evangelism/large-language-model-deployment/includes/7-try-model-exercise.md

     So learn it and you'll be second to none!
     ```

 How was the limerick?
-If you don't like it, you can always ask the Completions playground to generate a new limerick by using the blue circular arrow icon.
+If you don't like it, you can always ask the completions playground to generate a new limerick by using the blue circular arrow icon.